Papers of Robert Henry Hobart Cust

 Robert Cust was a member of the Burlington Fine Arts Club and wrote articles for the Burlington Magazine.
 In England Robert Cust was a Councillor for the Hampstead Borough Council (Belsize Ward), 1911 - 1935; during the same period he was a School Manager at various schools, and a JP for the County of London in 1922.
 From 1935 onwards he was also an Alderman.

-The collection was presented to the Archive by Lord Brownlow (relationship to Robert Cust unknown) c 1956
+The collection was presented to the Archive by Peregrine Cust (1899-1978), the 6th Baron Brownlow, who was Cust's first cousin once removed, c 1956

 Your list of records will be sent to us if you request an appointment, and a summary will be included in your appointment email notification.